krishna-v98/krishna-v98/README.md

 - 👋 Hi, I’m Krishna @krishna-v98
 - 👀 I’m interested in Front end design and development for mobile web and desktop
 - 🖥 I'm skilled in advance CSS, Flutter & React.js
-- 🌱 I’m currently learning advanced react, react native, figma, photoshop, node
+- 🌱 I’m currently learning advanced react, react native, figma, photoshop, node, express, mongo

 <!---
 krishna-v98/krishna-v98 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.